FONT(7)FONT(7)

 /lib/font/bit/name/range.size.font

 where size is approximately the height in pixels of the lower case letters (without ascenders or descenders).
 Range gives some indication of which characters will be available: for example ascii, latin1, euro, or unicode.
-Euro includes most European languages, punctuation marks, the International Phonetic Alphabet, etc., but no Oriental languages.
+Euro includes most European languages, punctuation marks, the International Phonetic Alphabet, etc., but no Asian languages.
 Unicode includes every character for which appropriate-sized images exist on the system.

 In Plan 9 from User Space, the font files are rooted in $PLAN9/font instead of /lib/font/bit, but to keep old references working, paths beginning with /lib/font/bit are interpreted as references to the actual font directory.